teqfw/dem/README.md

 DEM is a database structure been wrote in JSON format.
 DEM is designed for distributed development of a project database.
 DEM can describe whole database or just a part of them.
 DEM should be used with classic relational DBMS (MariaDB/MySQL, Postgres, ...), it is not for NoSQL DBs.

+DEM is like XML mapping in [Doctrine](https://www.doctrine-project.org/projects/doctrine-orm/en/2.6/reference/xml-mapping.html#xml-mapping) or in [Hibernate](https://www.tutorialspoint.com/hibernate/hibernate_mapping_files.htm) but is focused on database structure only (PHP/Java objects structure is skipped).

 ## DEM root